4DataShare/AbbExpansion/data/readme.txt

-(11)type			// data type of the identifier (12)enclosingClass		// names of its enclosing class (13)assignment			// identifiers at the other side of assignment (14)methodInvocated		// names of invoated method (15)parameterArgumnt	        // names of corresponding parameters (16)parameter			// parameter names of a method (17)enclosingMethod		// names of the enclosing method
+(11)type			// data type of the identifier (12)enclosingClass		// names of its enclosing class (13)assignment			// identifiers at the other side of assignment (14)methodInvocated		// names of invocated method (15)parameterArgumnt	        // names of corresponding parameters (16)parameter			// parameter names of a method (17)enclosingMethod		// names of the enclosing method